The Roblox Creator Economy: How Top Developers Actually Make Money

 How do immersive ads work on Roblox?

-Immersive ads are native 3D ad formats that blend into Roblox game environments, including image ads, portal ads, and rewarded video ads.
-Developers build ad placements into their experiences and earn a share of the advertising revenue those spots generate.
-Rewarded video ads let players opt in to watch an ad in exchange for in-game rewards, with completion rates exceeding 80% across the platform.
+Immersive ads are native 3D ad formats that blend into Roblox game environments — including image ads, portal ads, and rewarded video ads.
+Developers build ad placements into their experiences and earn a share of the advertising revenue those spots generate, and rewarded video ads let players opt in to watch an ad in exchange for in-game rewards, with completion rates exceeding 80% across the platform.

 For games with high daily active users but lower per-user monetization, immersive ads can be transformative.
-A social roleplay game that struggles to sell game passes can generate meaningful revenue from ad impressions alone, effectively monetizing engagement time rather than purchase intent.
+A social roleplay game that struggles to sell game passes can generate meaningful revenue from ad impressions alone, effectively monetizing engagement time rather than purchase intent — which is exactly the economics that unlock a casual, kid-friendly audience that would otherwise never cross a paywall.

-Most Roblox development guides focus on revenue and ignore costs.
-In practice, the operating expenses of a top-tier game eat into margins far more than developers expect.
+Most Roblox development guides focus obsessively on revenue and ignore the cost side entirely.
+In practice, the operating expenses of a top-tier game eat into margins far more than developers expect, and the gap between gross revenue and founder take-home is where most back-of-napkin business plans fall apart.

-A critical difference between Roblox and traditional game development is that Roblox handles server infrastructure.
-Developers do not pay for hosting, bandwidth, or CDN costs directly.
-However, performance optimization still costs real money in developer hours because poorly optimized games drive players away and increase implicit server costs through higher instance counts.
+A critical difference between Roblox and traditional game development is that Roblox handles server infrastructure itself, which means developers do not pay for hosting, bandwidth, or CDN costs directly.
+That said, performance optimization still costs real money in developer hours — poorly optimized games drive players away, and they also increase implicit server costs through higher instance counts, which indirectly compresses your Premium payout share.

-The total cost to build and maintain a competitive top-1000 game is $100,000 to $500,000 per year.
-A top-100 game with a full studio can easily exceed $1 million annually in operating costs, which is why the $6 million average revenue figure does not translate to $6 million in profit.
+The total cost to build and maintain a competitive top-1,000 game lands in the $100,000 to $500,000 per year range.
+A top-100 game with a full studio can easily exceed $1 million annually in operating costs, which is why the $6 million average revenue figure at that tier does not translate to $6 million of profit — and why founder-equity splits matter enormously the moment a game actually breaks out.

-The honest answer depends entirely on where you land on the distribution curve.
-For the top 1,000 developers, Roblox is one of the most lucrative platforms in gaming.
-For everyone else, the economics are challenging.
+The honest answer depends entirely on where you land on the distribution curve, and there's no way to know in advance which side of the 90/10 line your game will fall on.
+For the top 1,000 developers, Roblox is one of the most lucrative platforms in gaming today.
+For everyone else, the economics are challenging enough that calling it a business would be generous.

 Atomic Answer